37 Of The Best Things To Do With Kids On The Gold Coast

 Various locations

 For kids from around one year old right up until 5, the Gold Coast offers a range of things to do with other kids.
 I've found that play groups are a great way for the kids to meet other kids, to have an adult conversation, and even squeeze in a coffee.
-There are heaps scattered right across the Gold Coast, and Play Matters will show one close to you.
+There are heaps scattered right across the Gold Coast, and Play Matters will show one close to you during the school term, or Benevolent Society during school holidays.

 I've personally checked out Varsity Lakes Community Resource Centre playgroup which offers shaded outdoor play and a coffee cart.
 It's on multiple days of the week and the quality of the toys is actually incredible.
 Labrador's Benevolent Society play group has options for a range of ages, and can vary from soft play to water play.
 The community here is strong and there's activities like pram pushes in addition to regular playgroups.